Areas of Application

 Circulating Oil Lubrication

-Oil-Air Lubrication
+Oil/Air Lubrication

-myonic bearings can be supplied with all necessary holes, connection threads, and seals for oil-air lubrication.
+myonic bearings can be supplied with all necessary holes, connection threads, and seals for oil/air lubrication.

-Lubrication Bores / Lubrication Grooves
+Lubrication Holes / Lubrication Grooves

 Inner Ring Rotation

-Inner Ring Rotation Lubrication Position
+Lubrication Positions for Inner Ring Rotation

-Lubrication Hole Positions for Inner Ring Rotation
+Schematic of Lubrication Hole Positions for Inner Ring Rotation

 Outer Ring Rotation